The Turing-inspired Meta-Morphogenesis (M-M) project asks:

 Research in fundamental physics is a search for the construction kit that has the generative power to accommodate all the possible forms of matter, structure, process, causation, that exist in our universe.
 However, physicists generally seek only to ensure that their construction kits are capable of accounting for phenomena observed in the physical sciences.
 Normally they do not assemble features of living matter, or processes of evolution, development, or learning, found in living organisms and try to ensure that their fundamental theories can account for those features also.
 There are notable exceptions mentioned above, such as Schrödinger and Penrose.

-Quantum mechanisms were mentioned at various points in the separate document on construction kits, including their role in catalysis and the long term stability of chemical structures important for life, including DNA, emphasised by the physicist Philip Morrison in lectures broadcast on BBC television several decades ago.
-The topic had earlier been discussed in some depth in Schroedinger (1944), emphasising the role of quantum mechanisms in explaining multi-stable molecular structures.
+Quantum mechanisms were mentioned at various points in a separate (still evolving) document on evolved construction kits [Sloman 2015], including their role in catalysis and the long term stability of chemical structures important for life, including DNA, emphasised by the physicist Philip Morrison in lectures broadcast on BBC television several decades ago.
+The topic had earlier been discussed in some depth in Schrödinger (1944), emphasising the role of quantum mechanisms in explaining multi-stable molecular structures.

 Various philosophers, biologists, neuroscientists and physicists have made further claims about links between quantum mechanisms and biology, consciousness, free will, non-computability, speed of processing, and other matters.
 Some of these claims are dubious and have been criticised by others.